-- If you wish to propagate hellebores yourself, the easiest way is by dividing them.
+- If you want to propagate hellebores yourself, the easiest way is by dividing them.
 They respond well and the new plants will look just like the originals.
 Divide evergreen hellebores in late fall, before they sprout new leaves.
 Divide hellebores that lose their leaves in summer just after they finish blooming.
 Keep the new transplants watered well, and otherwise follow the steps of basic hellebore care.

-- Native perennial ferns
+- Hardy ferns

-- Columbines, especially US-native Aquilegia canadensis
+- Columbines, especially shade-loving eastern North American native Aquilegia canadensis

 - Bleeding heart